 - Upholstered cushioned club chair with tufted buttons and minor repairs:$465

 Have a larger project in mind?
 Does your sofa need new seats?
 Do your cushions need stapling?
-Professional upholsterers can re-cover pieces such as sofas, too.
-Be sure to contact your local upholstery shop to see what their capabilities are.
+Professional upholsterers can fix those pieces too.
+Contact your local upholstery shop to see what their capabilities are.

-Leather is not sold by the yard but by the hide, Cope-Hill points out.
-Since a hide can ring in at $350 to $400 and supply enough leather for 10 dining chairs, buying an entire hide may not make sense for a smaller upholstery project, she says.
-Your upholstery pro may be able to connect you with a local business that sells scraps of leather, but trying to find the perfect sized scrap for your piece of furniture can be difficult.
+Because a hide can ring in at $350-$400 and supply enough leather for 10 dining chairs, buying an entire hide may not make sense for a smaller upholstery project, she says.
+Your upholstery pro may be able to connect you with a local business that sells scraps of leather.
+But trying to find the perfect sized scrap for your piece of furniture can be difficult.

 Here are a few tips that can help you reupholster a chair for less:

-- Supply your own fabric: Some upholstery shops offer a selection of fabrics for customers to choose from at a significant markup, Cope-Hill says.
-Buying your own fabric locally or online may offer sizeable savings, and you can purchase fabric by the yard.
-"Places like JoAnn have a surprisingly good selection of upholstery fabrics, and if you use a coupon they're pretty reasonably priced," she says.
+Some upholstery shops offer a selection of fabrics for customers to choose from at a significant markup, Cope-Hill says.
+Buying your own fabric locally or online may offer sizable savings, and you can purchase fabric by the yard.
+"Places like Jo-Ann have a surprisingly good selection of upholstery fabrics, and if you use a coupon, they're pretty reasonably priced," she says.

-- Reupholster multiple chairs.
 Some reupholstery shops offer volume discounts for getting several pieces upholstered at one time, such as an entire dining room set.
-Reupholster all 6 chair seats at the same time!
+Reupholster all six chair seats at the same time.

 Related content: What to know before getting reupholstery.